 It’s Not About the Containers

 Several years ago a local geocacher wrote about how the game could help preserve our collective memories.
 I have always believed that and it has influenced who I am in the game and logs I have written — photos, streams of consciousness, high strangeness, social change, and more.
-They are the memories that make caching important to me.
+The Caching Diaries are the memories that are important to me.
+With bonus content on BlueSky.

 A Plaster Cast